 Sure… websites need to be well designed, mobile-friendly, fast, have excellent content, be easy to navigate, and have a strategy for being found online.
 But the one thing that actually turns clicks into customers is a great call to action.

 In this blog, you’ll learn the importance of website CTAs, the most common types, and how you can optimize your CTAs to improve conversions.

 A website call to action (CTA) is some form of text, banner, button, image, or other elements that instructs a website visitor to take immediate action in a compelling way.
 It is often the next step you want your audience to take on a web page.
 For websites, this specific action can be to submit a contact form, subscribe to an email list, purchase a product, or view another piece of content.

 The goal of CTAs is to prompt your reader to take action at the right moment on the right page.
 They need to be well written, well placed, and well designed in order to be successful and push customers from the consideration stage into the decision-making stage.

 CTA’s are extremely important in telling your readers or site visitor what to do next.
 Depending on the type of website, and what your desired action is, the call to action can be different.
 Here are a few examples of common CTA’s.

 - Learn More – Use this one when you want your visitor to keep reading or learning about your product, service, or offer.

 - Shop Now – Often used on ecommerce sites to instruct visitors to start shopping or browse a product collection.

-- Subscribe – This CTA is commonly used in pop-ups and in website footers to get users to subscribe to email newsletters.
+- Subscribe – This action verb is commonly used in pop-ups and in website footers to get users to subscribe to email newsletters.

-- Book Now – For services, classes, trips, and events with scheduled times, this is great to have as a CTA button.
+- Book Now – For services, classes, trips, and events with scheduled times, this is great to have as a call to action button.